shakerg/pages-proxy/PRIVACY_POLICY.md

 ## Data Storage and Security

+- **Cloudflare API Tokens** are encrypted using AES-256-GCM encryption before storage in the database
 - Repository and domain mapping data is stored in a local SQLite database (`pages.db`)
+- Per-installation Cloudflare credentials are stored separately for each GitHub App installation
 - All API communications with GitHub and Cloudflare use secure HTTPS connections
 - Authentication tokens and private keys are handled securely and not logged
 - We implement industry-standard security practices to protect your data

+**Security Disclaimer**: While we use industry-standard encryption and security practices, no method of electronic storage is 100% secure.
+You use the Service at your own risk and should use API tokens with minimum required permissions (DNS Edit only).

 ## Data Sharing and Third Parties